movidius/ncsdk/docs/c_api/mvncGetResult.md

     }

     //
-    // call mvncDeallocateGraph to free the resources tied to graphHandle
+    // Call mvncDeallocateGraph to free the resources tied to graphHandle.
-    // close the device with mvncCloseDevice()
+    // Close the device with mvncCloseDevice().
     //
 }